 - Vulnerable to bugs, vulnerabilities and exploits, many of which are attributable to the language the software is written in.

-- Mostly single-threaded and therefore not well suited for many-core devices - PCs, phones, tablets etc. Implementing multi-threading to the existing engine would doubtless cause even more bugs and vulnerabilities than being single threaded.
+- Subsystems are mostly single-threaded and therefore not well suited for many-core devices - PCs, phones, tablets etc. Implementing multi-threading to the existing engine would doubtless cause even more bugs and vulnerabilities than being single threaded.

 The project is hosted on GitHub.
 The language has been self-hosting for quite some time - that is to say the Rust compiler is written in Rust, so compiling Rust happens from a compiler written in Rust.
 Get your head around that!
 But it's the same way that C and C++ compilers are these days too.

 1 Read this Mozilla internal string guide to get a flavor of the sort of problems the browser had to overcome.
 A browser obviously uses a lot of temporary strings.
 STL strings were too inefficient / flakey from one compiler to the next and so the browser sprouted an entire tree of string related classes to solve this issue.
 Similar tales are told in Qt and other large libraries.